October 19, 2024

 Lowa Innox Pro GTX Mid Review

-My Lowa Innox Pro GTX review focuses on the mid-cut, GORE-TEX (GTX) version of Lowa's best lightweight hiking boot.
-I received a complementary pair of Innox Pros as part of my prize package for winning top hiker in the 2023 Backcountry Summer Adventure Challenge.
-This is an independent review (not sponsored or influenced by Lowa) based on a series of day hikes that I hand-picked to evaluate the support, weight, fit, comfort, weather protection, traction, and value of this hybrid sneaker-hiker.
+My LOWA Innox Pro GTX review focuses on the mid-cut, GORE-TEX (GTX) version of Lowa's best lightweight hiking boot.
+I received a complementary pair as part of my prize package for winning top hiker in the 2023 Backcountry Summer Adventure Challenge.
+This is an independent review (not sponsored or influenced by LOWA) based on a series of day hikes that I hand-picked to evaluate this hybrid sneaker-hiker.
+My test hikes included the Golden Eagle Trail—which many people consider Pennsylvania's best day hike—and sections of the award-winning Mid-State Trail and Allegheny Front Trail.

 Support

-One of the best selling points for the Lowa Innox Pro GTX Mid is that it's a lightweight hiking boot with solid, mid-cut ankle support.
-That's a rarity— and a big plus for hikers who want to cut some ounces without losing all the support of a hiking boot.
+One of the best selling points for the Lowa Innox Pro GTX Mid is that it's a relatively lightweight hiking boot with solid ankle support.
+That's a rarity in the lightweight category— and a big plus for hikers who want to cut some ounces without losing all the support of a hiking boot.

 Weight

-The Lowa Innox Pro GTX Mid weighs a little less than the average hiking boot in my size.
+Part sneaker, part hiking boot, the Lowa Innox Pro GTX Mid weighs a little less than the average hiking boot in my size.
 My pair of the Innox Pro weighs 5-6 ounces less than my mid-weight Oboz hiking boots and 10 ounces less than my pair of Lowa Renegades—the brand's best seller.
 At the same time, they're 3-4 ounces heavier than my current lightweight hiking boots, the Hoka Anacapa Mid and Topo Trailventure 2.
-It's best to classify the Innox Pro as a hybrid lightweight/midweight hiking boot since its weight slots in between the best lightweight hiking boots and best midweight hiking boots.
+It's best to classify the Innox Pro as a hybrid lightweight/midweight hiking boot since its weight slots in between the best lightweight hiking boots and typical midweight hiking boots.

 Comfort